 The project would be consistent with the existing land use designation for the site, and therefore would accommodate anticipated population growth and would be consistent with planning projections for future parks within the city.
 Additionally, the project would be required to pay DIFs to contribute the project's fair share towards the funding of future park facilities.
-Furthermore, the project would include a 14,000-square-foot community dog park that would increase the amount of park facilities within the city.
 Therefore, the project would not result in substantial adverse physical impacts associated with the provision of new or physically altered parks and recreation facilities, and impacts would be less than significant.